 \subsection{Computational Cost}

 \paragraph{Training time.}

-Table~\ref{table:training_time} reports the wall-clock training time for all methods, computed as the sum over five independent runs on five different sequences.
+Table~\ref{table:training_time} reports the wall-clock training time for all methods, computed as the sum over five independent runs.
 All models were trained on a machine equipped with dual Intel Xeon Gold 6226 CPUs and a single NVIDIA A100 GPU.
-For methods that do not employ neural networks, only the CPU was used.
+For the methods that do not use neural networks, only CPU was used.